Scranton toy company making plastic Army women

 SCRANTON, Pa.
-(WHTM) – A toy manufacturer in Scranton is one of the only makers of toy plastic Army men, and soon, it’ll be expanding the line to include Army women.
+(WHTM) – A toy manufacturer in Scranton is one of the only makers of toy plastic Army men and soon will expand the line to include Army women.

 Jeff Imel, owner of BMC Toys, told WNEP the little green Army men will never go out of style.
 Imel says a few hundred thousand soldiers march out of the factory on Penn Avenue each year.